Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Scalar source estimation by stationary sensors

 \subsection{Reference source reconstruction from stationary sensors}

-In this subsection we repeat the method developed by \citet{Cerizza2016} for scalar-source reconstruction to get benchmark data, which will be used in $\S$ 5 as reference performance.
-Following \citet{Cerizza2016}, we placed stationary sensors downstream the scalar source.
+In this subsection, we revisit the problem of scalar-source reconstruction considered in \citet{Cerizza2016} to get benchmark data, which will be used in $\S$ 5 as reference performance.
+Following \citet{Cerizza2016}, we placed stationary sensors downstream of the scalar source.
 Two different sensor placements are considered as shown in figure~\ref{fig:sensor_arrange}.
 In the first case, a single sensor is placed directly downstream of the scalar source.
 In the second case, seventeen sensors are distributed in the crossflow plane, surrounding the central sensor downstream of the scalar source, so that they will cover the mean scalar distribution in the sensing plane.

 In figure~\ref{fig:fixed_multiple_freq2_comp}, the time traces of the source intensity estimated from single and seventeen stationary sensors are plotted and compared with the true distribution, when the pulsating frequency of the source is set to be $f = 4$.
-It is found that employing seventeen sensors yields much better estimation than that of a single sensor.
+As anticipated, employing seventeen sensors yields much better estimation than that of a single sensor.
 These results suggest that sensor arrangement plays a critical role in estimating a scalar source.